Here’s How You Can Prepare For Rising Gas Prices and Taxes

 Understanding why gas prices fluctuate can help you anticipate changes in your gas budget.
 But it doesn’t necessarily help you save any money.
 Here are some ways to reduce the amount of money you’re spending on gas.

 If you absolutely must be in the office, seek out those who live near you and make a deal.
 You can take turns driving to work to cut commuting expenses in half.
 You might even be able to find multiple people willing to travel with you.
 This mutually beneficial arrangement can also allow you to make use of carpool lanes available in many cities, which helps you skip right over traffic — saving you even more time and money.
+Apps like Wave Carpool and Moovit can make it easy.

 Multimodal transportation is the term for daily transportation that takes advantage of transportation options other than cars.
 A multimodal commute may involve biking to the bus stop, taking the bus across town and biking the rest of the way to work.
 Or it might involve biking some days and driving or walking other days.
 Multimodal transportation is becoming more popular as a way for cities to address congestion and become more environmentally friendly.